Strandbeest Exhibition

 Science of Sharing

 Science of Sharing: Investigating Competition, Cooperation and Social Interaction.
-My challenge as the 2D designer was to create a welcoming and safe environment for visitors to explore difficult aspects of their own social behavior.
-I designed a set of human icons to symbolize social behavior as both universal and variable.
+The challenge for me as the 2D designer was to create a welcoming and safe environment for visitors to explore difficult aspects of their own social behavior.
+I designed a set of “social” human icons to symbolize social behavior as both universal and variable.
 Content was organized around key "social dilemmas".
 Small, caption-less photos allowed visitors to make their own connections to current world issues.
 Interactive game arenas enclosed by floor graphics invited visitors to not only participate, but to observe each other’s behavior as a social scientist would.

 Photography